 Harper College Public Safety Officers shall be conservators of the peace and as such have all powers possessed by policemen in cities and sheriffs in counties, including the power to make arrests on view or warrants of violations of state statutes or ordinances of the municipality or county in which the community college is located.
 This authority has been granted by the Illinois Revised Statutes and affirmed by the Harper College Board of Trustees.
+All crimes and traffic accidents which occur on campus should be reported immediately to the Public Safety Office.

-For further non-emergency information, please contact the Public Safety Office in Building B, extensions 330 or 491.
+For further non-emergency information, please contact the Public Safety Office in Building B, extension 330 or 491.
 The emergency extension for public safety is 211.